 Lectures (incl. several guest lectures), exercise sessions, independent study, term paper.

 Exercise sessions.
 Guidance and feedback related to writing term paper.

 Selected articles and book chapters, incl. parts of the following books:

 Førsund, F. R. (2007): Hydropower Economics.
 International Series in Operations Research and Management Science, ISOR 112, Springer 2007.
 ISBN 978-0-387-73026-4

 Battacharya, S.C.
 (2011): Energy Economics.
 Concepts, Issues, Markets and Governance, Springer.

-Three compulsory exercises must be approved.
+Term paper and three compulsory exercises must be approved.
+The term paper is written in group of 2-3 students.
 Mandatory activity is valid until next time the course is offered.